How do dynamic electricity tariffs work?

 Why are they being introduced?

-Ireland is aiming to generate 80% of its electricity from renewables by 2030 so smarter, dynamic pricing will help to create a more flexible, low-carbon electricity system.
+Ireland is aiming to generate 80% of its electricity from renewables by 2030, so smarter, more flexible pricing can help support a lower-carbon electricity system.

-By encouraging customers to use electricity when it’s cleaner and cheaper, DETs reduce strain on the grid, lower emissions, and support more efficient use of renewable energy.
+By encouraging customers to use electricity when renewable generation is high and demand is lower, dynamic tariffs can help reduce strain on the grid and support more efficient use of renewable energy.

-Other countries, like the UK, Sweden, and parts of the US, already offer dynamic pricing models to help customers cut costs and reduce their environmental impact.
+Other countries, including the UK, Sweden and parts of the US, already offer dynamic pricing models to help customers cut costs and reduce their environmental impact.

 For example: